Top 5 Deserts in China for an Amazing Desert Experience

 Best Time to Visit:

-The best time to visit Badain Jaran Desert is from August to October with an average temperature of around 25˚C. However, there is a large difference in temperature between daytime and night.
+The best time to visit Badain Jaran Desert is from August to October, when daytime temperatures hover around 25°C (77°F).
+Be prepared for large temperature swings between day and night.

 Related Tour: